kkuc-sa/redesigned-octo-computing-machine/fastlane/README.md

 [bundle exec] fastlane ios prepare_release
 ```

-Releases a new version of the module and returns its RELEASE_ID
+Releases a new version of the module

 ----